CS5520FeinbergFall2023/group-project-group-5/README.md

     - Map all pixels in the image with given pixel function with traversal.

 -  public Channel[] getChannels()
-    - Get channels of pixels in the image.
+    - Get channelsMap of pixels in the image.
 For this case, Channel.RED, Channel.GREEN and Channel.BLUE

 - public MyImage compress(Compressor compressor, float ratio)
     - Compress the image by calling compress on the 3D value array of red channel, green channel and blue channel of the image first, and then call decompress on them and truncate the result to make sure the result image is of the same size as the original one (remove the paddings).